Your Psychology Today profile

 Psychology Today truncates headlines on mobile after roughly 65 characters.
 If your key differentiator appears at character 80, most clients never see it.
 Mobile is where the majority of profile views happen.

-"I work with adults navigating anxiety" gets more contact clicks than "Dr. Smith specializes in anxiety disorders."
-First person creates connection.
-Third person creates distance.
-Most therapists default to third person because it feels "professional."
+"I work with adults navigating anxiety" usually feels warmer than "Dr. Smith specializes in anxiety disorders."
+First person creates a clearer conversation with the client.
+Third person can work, but many therapist profiles use it because it feels safer, not because it helps the reader.

-The "Client Focus" section controls which searches show your profile
+The "Client Focus" section should match your actual fit

 The personal statement has a reading pattern